BarrenStar/SmartHome/readme.txt

-this is testfile for git.
+##This is testproject for git.
-git is adistruibuted version control system.
+Git is adistruibuted version control system.
 Git is free software distributed under the GPL.